 There’s a conundrum in feeling empowered by new freedoms and unworthy of experiencing sexual relationships that might be unfamiliar: Because so many of us have spent years in traditional relationships, we never had the opportunities to pursue them.
 It’s not because we haven’t wanted to, but rather because monogamous heteronormative relationships have not allowed us to.

 It is because of this that, for many of us, we don’t know where to begin.
-Additionally, it is not uncommon for women to come into our sexuality later in life, perhaps because we realise how much of it has been wrapped up in performative heteronormativity.
+Additionally, it is not uncommon for women to come into our sexuality later in life, perhaps because we realize how much of it has been wrapped up in performative heteronormativity.
 We are told our early experiences were just a phase (Oh, her?
-That was just her “experimenting” in college) while also struggling with our own internalised monosexism, which suggests exclusive heterosexuality and/or homosexuality is superior or more legitimate because it’s specific.
+That was just her “experimenting” in college) while also struggling with our own internalized monosexism, which suggests exclusive heterosexuality and/or homosexuality is superior or more legitimate because it’s specific.
 This is not to mention the various forms of biphobia claiming that women are only attracted to other women because of the trauma we’ve experienced with men.

 And, because we are so conditioned to get specific — to pick a team — we still feel, even in 2021, that wanting sexual relationships with people of different genders, often simultaneously, makes us indecisive when in reality, many of us, after years of struggling, have finally arrived as our whole selves.

 It makes sense if you think about how our culture is so obsessed not only with binaries, but also with choosing one thing.
 We don’t think twice about asking our children what their favourite colour is.
 Or asking our date about their favourite film.
 We want so badly for people to choose, to be decisive about one person or one gender or one sexual orientation.
-And then we get confused when The One isn’t enough, when we realise we don’t work that way.
+And then we get confused when The One isn’t enough, when we realize we don’t work that way.

 Queerness isn’t just about sexuality and gender.
 It’s also about embracing healthy lifestyles that do not fit into a white, patriarchal, heteronormative box.
 This goes beyond intimate partnerships and intersects with inclusion of all people who deserve love, autonomy, pleasure, and joy.